Optimistic limits of the colored Jones polynomials: Introduction

-Proof of Lemma \ref{lem12} will be in Section \ref{ch5}.
-Although there is a possibility that an essential solution $\bold{z}$ of $\mathcal{H}_1$ determines non-essential solution $\bold{w}$ of $\mathcal{H}_2$, we expect this does not happen for almost all cases.
-In this article, we only consider the case when the determined solution $\bold{w}$ is essential.
+Proof of Lemma \ref{lem12} will be given in Section \ref{ch5}.
+Although there is a possibility that an essential solution $\bold{z}$ of $\mathcal{H}_1$ determines a non-essential solution $\bold{w}$ of $\mathcal{H}_2$, we expect this not to happen in almost all cases (this is discussed in Appendix \ref{app2}).
+In this paper, we only consider the case when the determined solution $\bold{w}$ is essential.